mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="self-describing-event" />

 #### 4.6 Track SelfDescribing events with `track(SelfDescribing event)`

-Custom SelfDescribing events are a flexible tool that enable Snowplow users to define their own event types and send them into Snowplow.
+Custom SelfDescribing events are a flexible tool that enables Snowplow users to define their own event types and send them into Snowplow.

 When a user sends in a custom SelfDescribing event, they do so as a JSON of name-value properties, that conforms to a JSON schema defined for the event earlier.

-Use `track(SelfDescribing event)` to track a custom event which consists of a name and an SelfDescribing set of properties.
+Use `track(SelfDescribing event)` to track a custom event which consists of a name and a SelfDescribing set of properties.
 This is useful when:

 * You want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow), or
 * You want to track events which have unpredictable or frequently changing properties